cenkayberkin/data-structures/README.md

+#Merge sort implementation

+>Merge sort is ideal if you want a stable sort algorithm, its worst case scenario and best case wont change, it O(NlgN)

 #Insertion sort implementation

 >Insertion is ideal for almost sorted arrays and situation when there is no extra space except sorting array.